go-ethereum

 Monitoring stack

 An Ethereum client collects lots of data which can be read in the form of a chronological database.
 To make monitoring easier, this data can be fed into data visualisation software.
-On this page, a Geth client will be configured to push data into a InfluxDB database and Grafana will be used to visualize the data.
+On this page, a Geth client will be configured to push data into an InfluxDB database and Grafana will be used to visualize the data.

 Setting up InfluxDB